mikumikudice/leaf/README.md

 Returns `true` if `key` is pressed, otherwise returns `false`.

 - `leaf.btnp(key)`<br/>
-Returns `true` if `key` is pressed at that frame, otherwise returns `false`.
+Returns `true` if `key` was pressed at that frame, otherwise returns `false`.

 - `leaf.btnr(key)`<br/>
-Returns `true` if `key` is released at that frame, otherwise returns `false`.
+Returns `true` if `key` was released at that frame, otherwise returns `false`.

 ## Text Class
 - `leaf.txt_conf(font, size, speed)`<br/>
-Sets the default font as `font`, at size `size` and the class will type 1 letter per `speed` (seconds).
+Sets the default font as `font`, with size `size` and the class will type 1 letter per `speed` (seconds).

 - `leaf.new_txt(tmsg, ypos, [effect], [trigger, tgrTime])`<br/>
-Adds a new text object, that will be drawed at height `ypos` and alligned at center (acording to the size).
-Better with monospace fonts.
+Adds a new text object, that will be drawed at height `ypos` and alligned at center acording to the size (better with monospaced fonts).
 If `trigger` is definided (a `table` with the letter positions) the text will wait `1/tgrTime` seconds before continue.
 If this text object already exists, nothing happens.

    * `effect = 'noises'` : will draw some red and blue shadows behind the text.